Atyq96/HH-2.0/README.md

 - [Spotify Web API JS](https://github.com/JMPerez/spotify-web-api-js): A client-side JavaScript wrapper for the Spotify Web API.
 - [React Icons](https://github.com/react-icons/react-icons): A library for including popular icons in your React projects.

-## 📜 Licensing

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---